gvwilson/sensibleadventures/gleam/gleam.md

 They would know he was missing---he should have been home hours ago.
 They were probably out looking for him, along with the rest of the village.
-He wondered whether Sparkle would tell anyone what had happened, or if anyone would think to ask Granna Shimmer if she had seen him.
+He wondered whether Sparkle would tell anyone what had happened, or if anyone would think to ask Grandma Shimmer if she had seen him.
 Gleam felt as sorry for himself as he had walking home in the dark on his tenth birthday.